jasonhuerta02/Portfolio-jasonhuerta02/README.md

 # Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio.
-This repository showcases a selection of hands-on projects that demonstrate my skills in areas such as network security, vulnerability managemenet, incident response, digital forensics, and more.
+This repository showcases a selection of hands-on projects that demonstrate my skills in areas such as network security, incident response, log analysis, and more.

 ---